Bowling Green Falcons football: Mike Jinks era (2016–2018)

-Texas Tech running backs coach Mike Jinks was hired to replace Babers.
+Texas Tech running backs coach Mike Jinks was hired to replace Babers on December 9, 2015.
 In Jinks' first season, the Falcons finished 4–8.
 In his second season, the Falcons only accomplished 2 wins to their 10 losses.
-In what would be his final season, the Jinks' led Falcons were 1-6 after falling to Western Michigan on October 13 after holding a two touchdown lead with 8:51 left in the third quarter.
-Jinks was relieved of his duties on October 14, 2018 and finished his stint at Bowling Green with a 7-24 record.
+In what would be his final season, the Jinks-led Falcons were 1–6 after falling to Western Michigan on October 13 after holding a two-touchdown lead with 8:51 left in the third quarter.
+Jinks was relieved of his duties on October 14, 2018, and finished his stint at Bowling Green with a 7–24 record.
+Carl Pelini was named interim head coach.

-Scot Loeffler era (2019–present)
+Scot Loeffler era (2019–2024)

 On November 28, 2018, Boston College offensive coordinator Scot Loeffler was named the 20th head coach at Bowling Green.
-During this time, the Falcons played their 100th anniversary game against the Toledo Rockets, winning 20-7.
+During this time, the Falcons played their 100th anniversary game against the Toledo Rockets, winning 20–7.
 The Falcons were 27.5 point underdogs, and pulled off their first victory against Toledo since 2009.
-BG finished the year 3-9.
-In his second season, the Falcons didn't win a single game, going 0-5, in a shortened season due to the pandemic.
-Loeffler would pick up his biggest win as the head coach in 2021 when the Falcons beat the Minnesota Gophers 14-10 at Huntington Bank Stadium.
+BG finished the year 3–9.
+In his second season, the Falcons didn't win a single game, going 0–5, in a shortened season due to the pandemic.
+Loeffler would pick up his biggest win as the head coach in 2021 when the Falcons beat the Minnesota Gophers 14–10 at Huntington Bank Stadium.
 The win would be Bowling Green's first win against an FBS team since 2019.
-Bowling Green would finish the season with a 4-8 record.
+Bowling Green would finish the season with a 4–8 record.

-In a September 2022 game against Eastern Kentucky, the Falcons played their longest game with seven overtimes.